Scare-Security/ransom/README.md

 ```

 # TODO
+- [ ] use thread depending on the size of the file
 - [ ] send the key to the server via DNS
 - [ ] encrypt the key before sending to the server
 - [ ] add the filename + size in the file just in case